 Try Shooting Black and White

-Black and white gives a documentary feel to your images, perfect for those candid photos or detail shots.
-A great option for a series on Thanksgiving is to shoot in black & white.
+Black and white gives a documentary feel to your Thanksgiving photography images, perfect for those candid photos or detail shots.
+An excellent option for a series of Thanksgiving photos is to shoot in black & white.
 Or to convert your image to black & white while editing.

-Be sure to boost the texture and contrast when retouching your Thanksgiving images.
+Be sure to boost the texture and contrast when retouching your black and white Thanksgiving images.
 Avoid over-sharpening them.

 Take Candid Shots and Behind-the-Scenes

 Sometimes the best shots are the ones that capture a candid moment and behind-the-scenes.
 Think of the goings-on in the kitchen or the host bringing the turkey to the table.